 Change the item a) in the first paragraph as follows:

-In Control frames of subtype PS-Poll except the initial frame of a Speed Frame (SF) exchange in S1G, the Duration/ID field carries the association identifier (AID) of the STA that transmitted the frame in the 14 least significant bits (LSB), and the 2 most significant bits (MSB) both set to 1.
+In Control frames of subtype PS-Poll other than PS-Poll+SF frames, the Duration/ID field carries the association identifier (AID) of the STA that transmitted the frame in the 14 least significant bits (LSB), and the 2 most significant bits (MSB) both set to 1.
 The value of the AID is in the range 1-2007 for a non-S1G STA, and 0-8191 for an S1G STA.

 Change Table 8-6 as follows: